me-box/databox/README.md

 ## Running

 Once docker is installed, just run the flowing to get your databox up and running.
-(This can take a while the first time as it rebuilds all the platform components)
+(Images will be pulled from https://hub.docker.com/r/databoxsystems/)

 	./startDatabox.sh